lidofinance/lido-content/lido-landing/faq.md

         answer: You can get stETH many ways, including interacting with the smart contract directly.
 Yet, it is much easier to use a [Lido Ethereum staking widget](https://stake.lido.fi/), stake directly with [Ledger
-          cold wallet](https://www.ledger.com/staking-ethereum)or in other DEX
+          cold wallet](https://www.ledger.com/staking-ethereum) or in other DEX
           Lido integrations.
       - question: How can I use stETH?
         answer: You can use your stETH as collateral, for lending,